PolFRX/AI-Dogs/README.md

 - Python 3.6.8
 - TensorFlow GPU
 - Numpy
-- Pandas
 - Matplotlib
-- Pillow
+- Math

 ## Install
-pip install tensorflow-gpu, numpy, pandas, matplotlib, pillow
+pip install tensorflow-gpu, numpy, matplotlib

 ## Where it comes from
 Just a little personal project to practice my theorical skills on TensorFlow